MarquezProject/marquez/COMMITTERS.md

 ## Emeritus

 The following people are no longer working on the Marquez project.
-However they have been a committer in the past and through their contributions, we have a strong foundation to build on.
+However, they have been committers in the past and, through their contributions, we have a strong foundation to build on.

 | Name             | Handle                      |